speedscale/docs/docs/install/kubernetes-sidecar/README.md

 kubectl -n <namespace> get pods
 ```

-You should notice your pod count increases by one and data should be flowing.
+You should notice your container count increases by one and data should be flowing.

 ```
 NAME                            READY   STATUS    RESTARTS   AGE carts-xxxxxxxxxx-xxxxx          2/2     Running   0          38d
 ```

-By default, the Speedscale init container starts after any existing init containers in the pod.
+By default, the Speedscale init container starts after any existing init containers in the workload.

 ### Remove the Sidecar from Your Deployment